-Discount rates used for life reserves are basic risk free rates adjusted to mitigate the effect of exaggeration of bonds spread by a volatility adjustment.
+Discount rates used for life reserves are basic risk-free rates adjusted to mitigate the effect of exaggeration of bonds spread by a volatility adjustment.

-/ Statement on the use of the volatility adjustment
+D.2.3 Statement on the use of the volatility adjustment

-The volatility adjustment is an adjustment to the basic risk free rate term-structure that prevents procyclical investment behavior in mitigating the volatility of asset spreads (mainly corporate and government bonds) on the liabilities valuation.
-The volatility adjustment is applied to all businesses.
-The volatility adjustment is added to the zero-coupon spot rates of the basic risk-free interest rate term structure obtained after using the Smith-Wilson method until the last liquid point observable in the market.
+The volatility adjustment is an adjustment to the basic risk-free rate term-structure that prevents pro-cyclical investment behavior in mitigating the volatility of asset spreads (mainly corporate and government bonds) on the liabilities valuation.
+The volatility adjustment is no more applied since our two products are unit linked or 100% reinsured.